Sparky015/AstralEngine/README.md

 It is continuously being updated and improved as I can get to more things.

-Project Lifetime: Late October 2024 - Present
+Project Lifetime: April 2024 - Present

 In the future, Astral Engine will become a 3D engine targeting open world environments with focus on particles and the environment, but there is a lot of stuff to do to get there.